Carlosman1996/commsman/TASK.md

 ## Priority

-TODO: create a base requests table to have all item ids aligned.
-It helps to remove item_handler + id for item identification.

-TODO: results tree is not sorted

 TODO: show history in requests

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls